sst/guide/_chapters/organizing-services.md

   An application or app is a collection of multiple services.

-Now let's look at the most common pattern for organizing serverless projects with an example.
+Now let's look at the most common pattern for organizing serverless projects with our example repos.

 ### An example

-Your notes app has two API services, each has their own well defined business logic:
+Our extended notes app has two API services, each has their own well defined business logic:

 - **notes-api** service: Handles managing the notes.
 - **billing-api** service: Handles making a purchase.

 And your app also has a job service:

-- **notify-job** service: Sends you a text message after a user successfully making a purchase.
+- **notify-job** service: Sends you a text message after a user successfully makes a purchase.

-And also:
+The infrastructure is created by the following services:

 - **auth** service: Defines a Cognito User and Identity pool used to store user data.
 - **database** service: Defines a DynamoDB table called `notes` used to store notes data.
 - **uploads** service: Defines an S3 bucket used to store note images.

-### Microservices + Mono-Repo
+### Microservices + Monorepo

-Mono-repo, as the term suggests is the idea of a single repository.
+Monorepo, as the term suggests is the idea of a single repository.
 This means that your entire application and all its services are in a single repository.

 The microservice pattern on the other hand is a concept of keeping each of your services modular and lightweight.
 So for example; if your app allows users to create notes and make purchase; you could have a service that deals with notes and one that deals with buying.

-The directory structure of your entire application under the microservice + mono-repo pattern would look something like this.
+The directory structure of your entire application under the microservice + monorepo pattern would look something like this.

 ```
 |- services/